GithubDat/invideas-app/README.md

 # invideas-app

+This is the source code for invideas app.

 # Starting the server

 The server of this project is **newbox-server**.
 To start the server, go to this diretory using cd and